runziggurat/zcash/README.md

 Ziggurat is configured with a `config.toml` file in the root.
 The networking properties of Ziggurat itself can be set with:
 - `local_ip`: the local ip to use with all Ziggurat spawned listeners.
 Defaults to localhost.

-Additionally, information about the node to be testet can be set under the `[node]` table:
+Additionally, information about the node to be tested can be set under the `[node]` table:

 - `kind`: one of `zebra` or `zcashd`
 - `path`: absolute path in which to run the start and stop commands.